aws/karpenter-provider-aws/website/content/en/preview/concepts/disruption.md

 If the budget is configured with a percentage value, such as `20%`, Karpenter will calculate the number of allowed disruptions as `allowed_disruptions = roundup(total * percentage) - total_deleting`.
 If otherwise defined as a non-percentage value, Karpenter will simply subtract the number of nodes from the total `(total * percentage) - total_deleting`.
 For multiple budgets in a NodePool, Karpenter will take the minimum value (most restrictive) of each of the budgets.

-For example, the following NodePool with the following three budgets defines:
+For example, the following NodePool with three budgets defines:
-- When the NodePool has less than 25 nodes nodes, 20% disruptions would be allowed.
+- The first budget will only allow 20% of nodes owned by that NodePool to be disrupted.
 For instance, if there were 19 nodes owned by the NodePool, 4 disruptions would be allowed, rounding up from `19 * .2 = 3.8`.
-- When the NodePool has 25 or more nodes, only 5 disruptions are allowed, acting as a ceiling.
-When comparing to the 20% budget, 5 will be more restrictive than any percentage value, resulting in 5 allowed disruptions.
+- The second budget acts as a ceiling to the previous budget, only allowing 5 disruptions when there are more than 25 nodes.
-- The last budget selectively blocks disruptions during the first 10 minutes of the day, where 0 disruptions are allowed.
+- The last budget only blocks disruptions during the first 10 minutes of the day, where 0 disruptions are allowed.

 ```yaml
 apiVersion: karpenter.sh/v1beta1